Background pattern

 • The active ingredient is fidaxomicin.

-• The other components are: microcrystalline cellulose, sodium starch glycolate, xanthan gum, citric acid, sodium citrate, sodium benzoate (see section 2), sucralose, and mixed berry flavor.
+• The other components are: microcrystalline cellulose, sodium starch glycolate, xanthan gum, citric acid, sodium citrate, sodium benzoate (see section 2), sucralose, and mixed berry flavor

-Appearance of the product and contents of the container
+Appearance of the Product and Container Contents

 DIFICLIR is also available in the form of film-coated tablets.

-Only some container sizes may be commercially available.
+Only certain package sizes may be marketed.

 Marketing Authorization Holder